BrianVega/TicTacToeAI_Hyperskill/README.md

 - **Player:** Abstract class that defines player behavior.
 - **Difficulty:** Interface that defines the behavior of different difficulty levels.

+## Heuristics for Difficulty Levels

+### Easy Difficulty
+- **Heuristic**: Random Move
+- **Description**: The computer makes a move by randomly selecting an empty cell on the board.
+There is no strategic evaluation or consideration of the game state.

+### Medium Difficulty
+- **Heuristic**: Basic Line Analysis
+- **Description**: The computer evaluates the board to make a move based on the following priorities:
+  1. **Win**: If there are two of the computer's symbols in a line (row, column, or diagonal) and one empty cell, complete the line to win.
+  2. **Block**: If the opponent has two symbols in a line and one empty cell, block the opponent by placing a symbol in the empty cell.
+  3. **Random Move**: If neither of the above conditions is met, make a random move in an empty cell.

+### Hard Difficulty
+- **Heuristic**: Minimax Algorithm with Alpha-Beta Pruning
+- **Description**: The computer uses the Minimax algorithm to evaluate the best possible move by simulating all possible future moves and their outcomes.
+The algorithm aims to maximize the computer's chances of winning while minimizing the opponent's chances.
+Alpha-beta pruning is used to optimize the evaluation by eliminating branches in the search tree that do not need to be explored.
+If the board is empty, the computer makes a random move.
+If the board is not empty, the computer uses the Minimax algorithm to choose the optimal move.

 ## Usage

 ### Starting the Game